 For a taxpayer with adjusted net income of £60,000 or above the income tax charge will equal the Child Benefit.

-Marriage breakdown

-Maintenance payments
+Marriage and civil partnership breakdown Maintenance payments

 An important element in tax planning on marriage breakdown used to involve arrangements for the payment of maintenance.
 Generally, no tax relief is due on maintenance payments.

 Asset transfers